anujrajak/Quotes-Of-Day/README.md

 # Quotes-Of-Day
-Quotes of Day is the plugin based on the REST api which relieves the stress from your day to day life by providing the quotes every day.Now it's in development phase so you may get some problem but Don't worry we will provide updates regularly.Some time it's annoying but don't delete it just deactivate it for some time and we will fix it for you.
+QOD is the plugin which relieves the stress from your day to day life by providing the quotes every day and inspire you.
+This plugins shows a Quote of the Day, or a Random Quote.
+It can be used as a widget, so it’s easy to install.
+You just need to add shortcode where you want to add the quote.
+Here you go guys enjoy !!!